 The history major is a ticket to success in all kinds of fields.
 Some history majors elect to go on to graduate school in history, law, public policy, public history, museum studies, and library and information science.
 Others go on to a variety of occupations in the public and private sector including education, government, business, publishing, journalism, mass communications, and health professions.
 Follow the links on the left to learn what you can do with a history major.

 A History Honors Program is available.
 The department has also expanded its Study Abroad Programs for undergraduate students and faculty.
 History majors may apply for a large and growing number of Scholarships.
 We encourage students to pursue Internships.

 We would be happy to discuss with you the challenges and many opportunities of a history major.
-You will discover quickly that faculty members are concerned about the welfare-scholarly, personal, and professional-of undergraduates whatever their school or major.
-Please feel free to contact us at email@example.com if we can provide you with any further information.
-Whatever your choice of a major, we wish you the very best during your tenure at this world class institution.
+David Atkinson is the Director of Undergraduate Studies for history.
+Nina Haberer is the Academic Advisor for history majors.
+Please feel free to contact us or the department at (765) 494-4132 if we can provide you with any further information.